Description of the Clinic Model

 Robert F. Muth is the supervising attorney for the Veterans Legal Clinic.
 Recently, he was a litigation associate at Godes & Preis LLP, a civil litigation firm with offices in Orange and San Diego Counties.
 Previously, Muth was a Captain and Judge Advocate in the U.S. Marine Corps, serving in Iraq and Camp Pendleton in San Diego.
 While deployed, he served as the Senior Defense Counsel for the Marine Corps in Iraq.
 Muth was named the Defense Counsel of the Year in 2008-2009 by the Navy-Marine Corps Trial Judiciary, Western Judicial Circuit.
 The Evans Scholars Foundation named him 2002 National Leader of the Year.
 He earned his BA in 2002 from Northwestern University and JD in 2005 from Duke University School of Law.

-Kaitlyn Diamond, Staff Attorney
+Eric Lovell, Staff Attorney

 Karen Chillo-Williams, Paralegal